Sharing a small space with a baby is not only possible but is efficient. Having a small room with a baby can be cozy, comfortable, and enjoyable.

 Sharing your closet with a baby is easy.

-By adding a few lower placed rods to hang the baby’s clothes, it gives extra storage.
+Adding a few lower placed rods to hang the baby’s clothes gives extra storage.
 Since the baby won’t need much space, clearing some closet room should be easily accomplished.
 The bonus of baby clothes is their size.
 Since baby clothes are small, they take up less room.

 A small organizer with drawers (like this one) can fit under the parents’ clothes to act as a mini-dresser for the baby.